 What do I need to do after a treatment?

 After a treatment, you will need to do the following:

-Avoid being out in direct sun for at least the following 4-6 days.
+Avoid being out in direct sun for at least the following 2 to 3 days.
 If you are out for any prolonged amount of time, you must wear protective sun gear and/or a good sunscreen.

-Avoid wearing makeup for the first 12 hours after a treatment.
+Avoid wearing a lot of makeup for the first 12 hours after a treatment.

 Make sure your hands are very clean when touching the treated areas for the first 12 hours.